-In accordance with section 5.64 of the Farm Credit Act of 1971, as amended, the Farm Credit System Insurance Corporation is pleased to submit its annual report for calendar year 2012.
+In accordance with section 5.64 of the Farm Credit Act of 1971, as amended, the Farm Credit System Insurance Corporation is pleased to submit its annual report for calendar year 2013.

 This report highlights our role as the independent Federal corporation established to ensure the timely payment of principal and interest to investors in insured Farm Credit System debt securities.
-The balance in the Farm Credit Insurance Fund at December 31, 2012, was \$3.3 billion.
+The balance in the Farm Credit Insurance Fund at December 31, 2013, was \$3.5 billion.

-We collected \$84.3 million in insurance premiums from Farm Credit System banks for 2012, earned \$46.8 million in investment income during the same period, and expect to incur \$4 million in operating costs in 2013.
+We collected \$172.2 million in insurance premiums from Farm Credit System banks for 2013, earned \$28.8 million in investment income in 2013, and expect to incur \$4.2 million in operating costs in 2014.